Simulating 2D lattice gauge theories on a qudit quantum computer: Outlook

 \section{Outlook}

 Qudits provide a hardware-efficient approach to quantum-simulating gauge theories.
 Using a universal trapped-ion qudit quantum computer with all-to-all connectivity enables us to simulate arbitrary geometries, and thus perform quantum simulations of 2D-LGTs.
-In particular, we are able to simulate a basic building block of 2D-QED with both dynamical matter and gauge fields.
+In contrast to 1D models, gauge fields must be included explicitly, and in contrast to condensed matter models, the gauge fields in particle physics are described by more complicated gauge groups and must have more than two states.
+In particular, we are able to simulate a basic building block of 2D-QED with both dynamical matter and gauge fields (Fig.~\ref{fig:1}), and to study different gauge fields discretizations (Fig.~\ref{fig:2}).
 These complex computations are rendered possible by high-fidelity qudit control, combined with VQE circuits that are much shallower than comparable qubit-based implementations of gauge theory calculations.
-While we exploit native qudit circuits to study equilibrium properties, the techniques we developed are directly adaptable to digital quantum simulations of real-time dynamics~\cite{nguyen_digital_2022}.
-This offers an exciting perspective for quantum simulations of LGT dynamics in regimes that are classically intractable due to sign problems~\cite{robaina2021simulating, Banuls:20198n}.
+While we exploit native qudit circuits to study equilibrium properties, the techniques we developed are directly adaptable to digital quantum simulations of real-time dynamics (Fig.~\ref{fig:long_trotter}).